Majkel1991/baa_soundscapes/extended_prototype/README.md

 ## Object Detection

+### Credits

-Credits: Thanks to garder14 for making this pre-trained model available.
+Thanks to garder14 for making this pre-trained model available.

 ### ERFNet - TensorFlow 2